-Dual Taxation Agreements (“DTA”) are internationally agreed legislation between South Africa and another country.
-South Africa holds dozens of such agreements with various countries and the main purpose of a DTA is to ensure that each country subject to the agreement knows what taxing rights they hold against taxpayers.
+Double Taxation Agreements are internationally agreed legislation between South Africa and another country.
+South Africa holds dozens of such agreements with various countries and the main purpose of a Double Taxation Agreement to ensure that each country subject to the agreement knows what taxing rights they hold against taxpayers.

-A DTA ensures that a taxpayer is not unfairly taxed in both South Africa and the corresponding country dealt with in any specific DTA.
-It thus provides a defence to double taxation and sets out various requirements a taxpayer must meet to understand where that taxpayer falls as a tax resident.
+A Double Taxation Agreement (“DTA”) ensures that a taxpayer is not unfairly taxed in both South Africa and the corresponding country dealt with in any specific DTA.
+It thus provides a defence to double taxation and sets out various requirements that a taxpayer must meet to understand where that taxpayer falls as a tax resident.

 Dependent on where a taxpayer falls as a tax resident, taking into account the DTA, will determine where the taxpayer must pay certain types of taxes on income received.